-- 6.15.
-A healthy natural environment is important, for the wellbeing of Southwell residents, in retaining the rural character of the town and making it an attractive place for visitors. - 6.16.
+6.16.
+A healthy natural environment is important, for the wellbeing of Southwell residents, in retaining the rural character of the town and making it an attractive place for visitors.

+- 6.17.
 This policy also recognizes the importance of biodiversity in sustainable communities.
-It seeks to conserve and enhance the local Green Infrastructure linked to the Blue Infrastructure, to foster plant and animal (wildlife) in the parish and give a net biodiversity gain".

-6.17.
-This policy is part of a multi- faceted approach towards conserving the natural environment and the character of Southwell, with its extensive and attractive Rights of Way network.
-It will provide for appropriate developments within the parish to contribute towards Green infrastructure provision, through developer contributions and/or obligations relating to open space.
+It seeks to conserve and enhance the local Green Infrastructure linked to the Blue Infrastructure, to foster plant and animal (wildlife) in the parish and give a net biodiversity gain". wildlife habitats and species in Southwell parish and achieve gains for biodiversity. - 6.18.
+This policy is part of a multi-faceted approach towards combating climate change, conserving the natural environment and safeguarding the character of Southwell, with its extensive and attractive Rights of Way network.
+It will provide for appropriate developments within the parish to contribute towards Green infrastructure provision. through developer contributions and/or obligations relating to open space.
 It should therefore be read in conjunction with the other policies within the plan, particularly E2, E4, E5, and CF2.